manuchis/goodplaceindex/README.md

 For testing `$ flask shell`.

 --
-You can also deploy it using Docker, or Vagrant.
-See more on the [Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux)

 **NOTE**: This is a development made from the example application featured in [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).